-If you're lucky enough to have attended a Crown Court, then you'll have noticed the peculiar way you're transported decades - perhaps centuries - back in time, as soon as you step through the courtroom threshold (if you haven't been to a courtroom, I really recommend you try it - go here to find out the listings in your local Crown Court).
+If you're lucky enough to have attended a Crown Court, then you'll have noticed the peculiar way you're transported decades - perhaps centuries - back in time, as soon as you step through the door (if you haven't been to a courtroom, I really recommend you try it - go here to find out the listings in your local Crown Court).
+You'll also have noticed that they don't even have gavels - what a waste.
 Questions you may find yourself asking include:

 - Why are these people wearing actual wigs?